kinnala/scikit-fem/README.md

   have multiple element types written in the same file, one element type at a time
-- Added: `asm` will now accept a list of bases, assemble the same form using all of the bases and sum the result (useful for jump terms and mixed meshes)
+- Added: `asm` will now accept a list of bases, assemble the same form using all of the bases and sum the result (useful for jump terms and mixed meshes, see Example 41)
 - Added: `Mesh.with_boundaries` now allows the definition of internal boundaries/interfaces via the flag `boundaries_only=False`
 - Added: `MeshTri1DG`, `MeshQuad1DG`, `MeshHex1DG`, `MeshLine1DG`; new mesh
-  types for describing meshes with a discontinuous topology, e.g., periodic meshes
+  types for describing meshes with a discontinuous topology, e.g., periodic meshes (see Example 42)
 - Added: `ElementHexDG` for transforming hexahedral H1 elements to DG/L2 elements.
 - Added: `ElementTriP1DG`, `ElementQuad1DG`, `ElementHex1DG`,
   `ElementLineP1DG`; shorthands for `ElementTriDG(ElementTriP1())` etc.
 - Added: `ElementTriSkeletonP0` and `ElementTriSkeletonP1` for defining
-  Lagrange multipliers on the skeleton mesh
+  Lagrange multipliers on the skeleton mesh (see Example 40)
 - Added: `TrilinearForm` for assembling a sparse 3-tensor, e.g., when dealing with unknown material data
 - Added: `MeshTri.oriented` for CCW oriented triangular meshes which can be useful for debugging or interfacing to external tools
+- Added: partial support for `MeshWedge1` and `ElementWedge1`, the lowest order wedge mesh and element
 - Fixed: `MappingIsoparametric` is now about 2x faster for large meshes thanks to additional caching
 - Fixed: `MeshHex2.save` did not work properly